 CBS provides reliable, timely information within a sophisticated security infrastructure.
 The system is capable of producing both financial and budget reports from information generated within the financial management system.
 CBS consists of a Core Financial System (CFS), including the Commerce Purchase Card System (CPCS) and the Budget and Execution Data Warehouse.
 CBS is interfaced with the Commerce Standard Acquisition and Reporting System (CSTARS), the National Finance Center Payroll System, and the Automated Standard Application for Payments (ASAP).
 The Office of Financial Management/CBS Solutions Center (OFM/CSC) successfully migrated CBS to Web-based software architecture (Oracle 10g).
 This utilization of the Oracle Portal technology simplified and consolidated access and password control.
 During FY 2009, the Census Bureau, National Oceanic and Atmospheric Administration (NOAA), and the National Institute of Standards and Technology (NIST) successfully migrated their production instances of CBS from Oracle client-server architecture to a Web-based application built upon Oracle 10g.
-As a result of this migration, the life expectancy of CBS may reach to 2020.
+As a result, the life expectancy of CBS is extended to 2023, with at least one upgrade to a later version of Oracle.